andreysaf/andreysaf/README.md

 I’m not just an AI PM who vibe-codes prototypes—I ship real software.

-With a strong software engineering background, I can assess AI output for correctness, quality, and real-world usability.
-I lead and build across B2C, B2B SaaS, and developer tools, operating comfortably from strategy to code.
+With a strong software engineering background, I assess AI output for correctness, quality, and real-world usability.
+I lead and build across B2C, B2B SaaS, and developer tools, operating seamlessly from strategy to code to go-to-market.

 ## Connect With Me